What is data literacy: core skills and assessment, including checklist and infographic

 Table of Contents

-Data literacy is a specialized form of (digital) literacy which is becoming increasingly important due to the rise of big data, machine learning, and artificial intelligence (AI).
-Data literacy is an essential skill to develop for team leaders, employees, and managers who want to stay relevant.
-It enables you to ask critical questions about data and make better decisions, faster.
-However, experts estimate that only a third of all people can confidently and effectively work with data.
+Do you know how to read a graph?
+Are you familiar with Excel?
+These are some of the fundamental skills you need to become data literate.
+Data literacy is a specialized form of digital literacy that is becoming increasingly important with the rise of big data, machine learning, and artificial intelligence (AI).
+It is essential for employees, team leaders, and managers who want to stay current with the latest technology.
+Data literacy enables you to ask critical questions about data and make better, faster decisions.
+However, experts estimate that only a third of people can confidently and effectively work with data.
+Data literacy can be beneficial on both a professional and a personal level, and learning it might be more accessible than you might think.
+On this page, we outline the core skills needed to be data literate and ways to keep your data skills up-to-date.

 Literacy is more than just reading and writing